DirkNachbar/Docker/README.md

 6. Configure your Forms & Reports
    - As the complete `$DOMAIN_HOME` is mapped to a volume (/opt/oracle/user_projects/<DOMAIN_NAME>) on your Docker host, you can directly edit from the Docker Host your various configuration files, e.g. formsweb.cfg, rwserver.conf, httpd.conf and so on

+7. Configure FADS (only Forms & Reports 12.2.1.3.0)
+   - In order to complete your FADS configuration you will need to execute the fads_config.py script

+         docker exec -ti frfmw /bin/bash
+         cd /opt/oracle/oracle_common/common/bin
+         ./wlst.sh /opt/oracle/forms/fads/fads_config.py
+         # Answer all questions
+         # Finally the fads_config.py will exit the AdminServer and therefor your Docker container frfmw
+         # Restart your Docker container frfmw
+         docker start frfmw

 ## License